 You’ll need to gently fry the onions, garlic and ginger until soft (around 5-8 minutes) before adding the rest of the ingredients.

-For the hob, then cover with a lid and cook on a low/med simmer for around 30-40 minutes until the squash is cooked through.
+For the hob, cover the pan with a lid and cook on a low/med simmer for around 30-40 minutes until the squash is cooked through.

-And if using the oven I’d recommend cooking with a lid on at around 180C (Gas Mark 4) for around an hour.
+To cook in the oven, I’d recommend cooking with a lid on at around 180C (Gas Mark 4) for around an hour.

 Butternut Squash and Chickpea Curry